A Game of Thrones (game)

 Standard Edition ISBN 1-58846-942-5

-A Game of Thrones is a role-playing game produced by Guardians of Order based on the A Song of Ice and Fire fantasy series by George R. R. Martin.
+A Game of Thrones or A Game of Thrones d20 is a role-playing game produced by Guardians of Order and based on the A Song of Ice and Fire fantasy series by George R. R. Martin.
 The game is designed to be usable with two RPG systems: the d20 System and the Tri-Stat dX system.
-Two editions were made: a serial-numbered edition limited to 2500 copies, ISBN 1-58846-941-7; and a standard edition, ISBN 1-58846-942-5.
+Two editions were made: a serial-numbered edition limited to 2,500 copies, ISBN 1-58846-941-7; and a standard edition, ISBN 1-58846-942-5.
 The limited edition is faux-leather bound with silver gilt pages and includes rules for both systems, and includes an interview with Martin.
 The standard edition contains only the d20 system rules.
 The book was created by Guardians of Order and released by Sword & Sorcery, a subsidiary of White Wolf Games.

-The Game of Thrones RPG (A Game of Thrones RPG) was nominated for several ENnie Awards and won 2006 awards for: Best Production (Silver), Best Game (Silver), and Best d20/OGL Product (Silver).
+'A Game of Thrones was nominated for several ENnie Awards and won 2006 awards for: Best Production (Silver), Best Game (Silver), and Best d20/OGL Product (Silver).

 On July 28, 2006, Martin announced that he had received word from the head of Guardians of Order that the company was folding and that no further releases for the setting would take place.
 Martin expressed hope that the game might be salvaged by another company, though he also said that he was experiencing difficulty in trying to recover his intellectual property rights.